Services for disabled users

-- ClaroRead (please log a request with IT help if this is not on the machine you are using)
+- ClaroRead (Text-to-Speech software) - please log a request with IT help if this is not on the machine you are using

-- Inspiration (mind-mapping software) - please log a request with IT help to use this software
+- Inspiration or MindGenius (Mind-Mapping software) - please log a request with IT help to use either of these pieces of software

 How accessible are your libraries?

 - Curzon Library, City Centre Campus: The main entrance to the library is on the ground floor with lifts providing access to the first floor of the library.

 - Mary Seacole Library, City South: The library is located entirely on the ground floor.

 - School of Art Library, Margaret Street: All levels are wheelchair accessible via lifts.
 The library is located on the ground and first floor.

 - School of Jewellery Library, St Paul's Square: All levels are wheelchair accessible via lifts.
 The library is located on the first floor.